NaJonas/IBM/README.md

  - As the app was supposed to show only the object names, I created an Entity table called Object with just id and objectName.
-Ideally, I think it would be better to store more information gathered from Google Vision API and get the objectName attribute to display it.
+Ideally, I think it would be better to store more information gathered from Google Vision API and get the objectName attribute to display just the object names.

  - I wanted to show the image for preview at the website when the objects were retrieved, but somehow could not get it to work.
 Definitely an improvement to the application.
  - CSS should also be improved.
 I started getting cors errors at the very end after deploying to cloud, and decided to leave it as it was.